Fuchs corneal endothelial dystrophy is an inherited eye condition, which may cause your cornea to become cloudy.

-Fuchs dystrophy develops slowly over ten to twenty years and normally affects both eyes.
+Fuchs dystrophy develops slowly over 10 to 20 years and normally affects both eyes.
 It is often detected by an optician even when you haven’t noticed any changes to your vision.
 Your optician may mention Fuchs dystrophy to you because they can see changes to the back layer of the cornea when they examine your eyes.
 This does not mean you will go on to have problems with your vision and nothing needs to be done if you are seeing well.

 Because no treatment is required unless you are having problems with your vision, family members do not need to be screened and do not need any special additional care for their eyes.